 Stony Brook University Hospital has received the American Heart Association’s Gold Plus Get With The Guidelines®-Heart Failure Quality Achievement Award.
-The Gold Plus award — received for the third consecutive year — recognizes the hospital’s commitment to ensuring heart failure patients receive the most appropriate treatment according to nationally recognized, research-based guidelines founded in the latest scientific evidence.
+The Gold Plus award — received for the fourth consecutive year — recognizes the hospital’s commitment to ensuring heart failure patients receive the most appropriate treatment according to nationally recognized, research-based guidelines founded in the latest scientific evidence.
 The goal is speeding recovery and reducing hospital readmissions for heart failure patients.

 Stony Brook earned the award by demonstrating how it has committed to providing quality care for patients with heart failure.
 In addition to following treatment guidelines, awardees also provide education to patients to help them manage their heart failure once at home.

-• Top rated for three consecutive years
+• Top rated for four consecutive years

 • Quality heart failure management